MuntasirSZN/LinuxCommandsCheatSheet/README.md

 # License

-This repo is licensed under the MIT license.See [LICENSE.md](LICENSE.md) for more details.
+This repo is licensed under the MIT license.
+See [LICENSE.md](LICENSE.md) for more details.

 # Author

-Muntasir Mahmud (Also known in github as MuntasirSZN)
+Muntasir Mahmud (Also known in GitHub as MuntasirSZN)

 # Conclusion

 I hope this repo helps you to memorize the linux commands.
-If you have any questions,then you can ask me in the issues section.
+If you have any questions, then you can ask me in the issues section.
 I will try to answer your questions as soon as possible.
-If you want to contribute to this repo,then you can fork this repo and make a pull request.
+If you want to contribute to this repo, then you can fork this repo and make a pull request.
 I will review the pull request and merge it if it is good.
 I hope this repo helps you.
 Thank you for reading this repo.
 Have a nice day.
 Goodbye.👋👋👋

 **And**, don't forget to give a star to this repo.⭐⭐⭐